enter-haken/blog/posts/2016-03-20-repository-distribution.markdown

     11 Marc Laval
 ```

 The output gives you a hint, what is currently happening in the repository.
 It says nothing about the quality of the work of the committer.
 [Rewriting commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) is often use to have a slim commit history.
 Others leave the commits as they are.
-For older repository it may be more interesting, what has happened e.g. in the last two years.
+For an older repository it may be more interesting, what has happened e.g. in the last two years.
 With a few adjustments this can be achieved.
 See [git log --since](https://git-scm.com/docs/git-log) for more information.